SexChrLab/PopInf/README.md

 ```

 ## The results of running PopInf
 After submitting `snakemake_PopInf_slurm.sh` PopInf will run.
-PopInf will output PCA plots as well as an inferred population report for each automsome separately and all autosomes merged and the X chromosome.
+PopInf will output PCA plots as well as an inferred population report for each specified chromosome separately and all autosomes merged and the X chromosome.
 The PCA plots will provide a visual representation of how the unknown sample(s) compare(s) to the reference panel.
 For each unknown sample, the inferred population reports will provide distances to each reference population's centroid, and inferred ancestry based on how close the sample is to each population.

-We ran PopInf using 986 unrelated individuals from the 1000 Genomes consortium as our reference panel and 148 GTEx samples as our unknown panel.
-Our sample lists are provided in this folder, and our configuration file can be seen above.
-Additionally, we have provided the PCA plot and inferred population report that PopInf generated for the merged autosomes in this folder.
+The results for each specified autosome can be found: `autosomes/per_chr_results/`

+The results for the autosomes merged together can be found in this directory with the file names `autosomes_inferred_pop_report.pdf` and `autosomes_inferred_pop_report.txt`.